eolivar/rankmi-test/README.md

 - POST /insert_child -> Inserts a child on a given parent
 - PUT /update_area/:id -> Updates a given area
 - GET /get_areas -> Get all the areas

+Structure on the POST and PUT request's body should be this way:
+{
+  area: {
+    name: "Example String",
+    note: Example Float,
+    parent_id: Example Integer Id
+  }
+}